codeadapted/auth-portal/README.md

 npm start
 ```

-## Create local authentication file
-Clone `default.authentication.json` and rename clone to `authentication.json`.

-Add in new users using the "Create new user" button in the portal if you are logged into the admin account.
+# Adding New Users
+In order to add new users you will need to login using an admin account ( e.g. default admin user account ).